shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/ym-floor-filter-service.md

 # YM Floor Filter Service

+> [!NOTE]
+> This service is currently available to a limited set of clients and Microsoft employees only.

 This read-only service allows you to view a list of yield management (YM) floor rules that apply to a specific member.
 The response will